English overseas possessions in the Wars of the Three Kingdoms: The Chesapeake Colonies and Bermuda

+Background

-The colonies of Virginia, Bermuda (an archipelago nearest to what is now Cape Hatteras, North Carolina, which was historically part of the colony of Virginia, then a separate colony administered with the continental colonies of British (North) America, and - after the independence of the colonies that were to form the United States - would become part of British North America), and Maryland had strong Royalist sympathies, owing to their origins and demographics.
+The colonies of Virginia, Bermuda, and Maryland had strong Royalist sympathies, owing to their origins and demographics.
 Virginia, the oldest and third most populous colony, was turned into a crown colony in 1624 when the Royal charter of the Virginia Company was revoked.
-It was mostly High Church Anglican in religion.
-Bermuda, originally an extension of Virginia and at the time still administered by the Virginia Company's spin-off the Somers Isles Company, had many Puritans, but its Government and society were dominated by Royalists.
+It was mostly high church Anglican in religion.
+Bermuda was originally an extension of Virginia and at the time was still administered by the Virginia Company's spin-off, the Somers Isles Company.
+It had many Puritans, but its Government and society were dominated by Royalists.
+After the independence of the colonies that were to form the United States, Bermuda would remain part of British North America.
 The much smaller Maryland was a proprietary colony founded by Roman Catholic gentry, supported by a Protestant underclass.

-Bermuda, or the Somers Isles (originally named Virginiola), 640 miles from North Carolina, had been settled in 1609 by the wreck of the Sea Venture and officially colonised as an extension of Virginia in 1612.
-Its administration had been transferred in 1615 to the Somers Isles Company, a spin-off of the Virginia Company, but it would retain close ties to Virginia 'til the American War of Independence.
+Bermuda, or the Somers Isles (originally named "Virginiola"), 640 miles from Cape Hatteras in North Carolina, had been settled in 1609 by the wreck of the Sea Venture and officially colonised as an extension of Virginia in 1612.
+Its administration had been transferred in 1615 to the Somers Isles Company, a spin-off of the Virginia Company, but it would retain close ties to Virginia until the American War of Independence.
 The Parliament of Bermuda (originally composed of a single house, the House of Assembly) was created in 1620.
-As virtually all of the land in Bermuda (other than the General Land - also termed Crown or Common land - composed of St. George's Parish and small parcels primarily connected with defence needs in the other eight parishes) was owned by absentee landlords (the Adventurers of the Virginia and Somers Isles Companies) in England, with most islanders being tenants or indentured servants, there was originally no property qualification to vote for the local assembly.
+As virtually all of the land in Bermuda was owned by absentee landlords in England (the "Adventurers" of the Virginia and Somers Isles Companies), with most islanders being tenants or indentured servants, there was originally no property qualification to vote for the local assembly.
 This resulted in an Assembly that strongly reflected the interests of Bermudians, which became increasingly at odds with those of the Adventurers in England.
-When the first Lieutenant-Governor of Bermuda had been appointed by the Virginia Company in 1612, several other prominent settlers had been appointed to form an advisory Privy council.
-With the establishment of an elected assembly, this became a Legislative council, made up of officers such as the colony's Secretary and Sheriff as ex-officio members, that acted as both a Cabinet and as an upper house to the Legislature.
-As all members of the council were appointed, it was presumed to be more closely-aligned with the interests of the Adventurers, but with those members having been appointed from the same emerging local elite class that provided candidates for election to the Assembly, it tended also to favour local interests.
+When the first Lieutenant-Governor of Bermuda had been appointed by the Virginia Company in 1612, several other prominent settlers had been appointed to form an advisory privy council.
+With the establishment of an elected assembly, this became a legislative council, acting as both an upper house of the legislature and as a Cabinet (it is today the Senate of Bermuda).
+As all members of the council were ex-officio or appointed, it was presumed to be more closely aligned with the interests of the Adventurers, but with those members having been appointed from the same emerging local elite class that provided candidates for election to the Assembly, it tended also to favour local interests.